Cyber-Duck/php-fpm-silverstripe/readme.md

-# PHP-FPM Docker image for SilverStripe
+# PHP-FPM Docker image for SilverStripe 3.5 and lower

-Docker image for a php-fpm container crafted to run SilverStripe based applications.
+Docker image for a php-fpm container crafted to run SilverStripe 3.5 (and lower) based applications.

 ## Specifications: